donejs/donejs/docs/guide.md

 You can now enter your name and a message!
 It will automatically appear in our messages list.
 In fact, all lists that are related to that model will be updated automatically whenever there is new, modified, or deleted data. [can-connect](http://connect.canjs.com/) automatically manages the lists, while also providing [caching and minimized data requests](Features.html#section=section_Cachingandminimaldatarequests).

-### Real-time connection
+### Enable a real-time connection

-Right now our chat's mesages update automatically with our own messages, but not with messages from other clients.
+Right now our chat's messages update automatically with our own messages, but not with messages from other clients.
 The API server ([chat.donejs.com/api/messages](http://chat.donejs.com/api/messages)) provides a [Socket.io](http://socket.io/) server that sends out real-time updates for new, updated and deleted chat messages.
 To connect to it we install:

 ```
 npm install steal-socket.io --save